veniamin-ilmer/better-standards/README.md

 Over time, I've found a list of standards / policies that we are following out of tradition, and would greatly benefit if we were to switch to a better standard.

+Below, I tried to order the standards / policies from what I deem to be most important to least important.

 ## Voting

 **Tradition**: [Plurality Voting](https://en.wikipedia.org/wiki/Plurality_voting)